ronan-s1/dublin-landmarks-PWA/README.md

 VIEW: https://awm-ronan.site/ (username: "ronan", password: "password")

 - This django application displays the users location and landmarks in dublin on a map using leaflet and openstreetmap.
-Users can choose their favourite landmark!
+Users can choose their favourite landmark and see which landmark is nearest to them.
 - It creates, store and manipulate spatial data in PostgreSQL/PostGIS database.
 - It uses Boostrap for it's grid layout and visually appealing components.
 This makes the application responsive to make usuable it on different screen sizes.
 - The app was deployed on an ubuntu VM on Azure using docker, nginx and has HTTPS with the help of certbot.